ava-labs/hypersdk/README.md

 blockchains where the expected mempool size is ~0 or there is a bounded transaction lifetime (60 seconds by default on the `hypersdk`).

+#### Separate Metering for Storage Reads, Creations, Modifications
+To make the multidimensional fee implementation for the `hypersdk` simpler, it would have been possible to unify all storage operations (read, create, modify) into a single unit dimension.
+We opted not to go this route, however, because `hypervm` designers often wish to regulate state growth much differently than state reads or state modification.

+Fundamentally, it makes sense to combine resource usage into a single unit dimension if different operations are scaled substitutes of each other (an executor could translate between X units of one operation to Y units of another).
+It is not clear how to compare, for example, the verification of a signature with the storage of a new key in state but is clear how to compare the verification of a signature with the addition of two numbers (just different CPU cycle counts).

+Although more nuanced, the addition of new data to state is a categorically different operation than reading data from state and cannot be compared on a single plane.
+In other words, it is not clear how many reads a developer would or should trade for writes and/or that they are substitutes for each other in some sort of disk resource (by mapping to a single unit dimension, performing a bunch of reads would make writes more expensive).

 #### Size-Encoded Storage Keys
 To compute the maximum amount of storage units that a transaction could use, it must be possible to determine how much data a particular key can read/write